Song

 How much did Purple Haze make in total?

-Purple Haze does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Purple Haze does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Purple Haze make per stream?